simd-lite/simd-json/README.md

 The `value-no-dup-keys` feature flag toggles stricter behavior for objects when deserializing into a `Value`.
 When enabled, the Value deserializer will remove duplicate keys in a JSON object and only keep the last one.
 If not set duplicate keys are considered undefined behavior and Value will not make guarantees on it's behavior.

+### `big-int-as-float`

+The `big-int-as-float` feature flag treats very large integers that won't fit into u64 as f64 floats.
+This prevents parsing errors if the JSON you are parsing contains very large numbers.
+Keep in mind that f64 loses some precision when representing very large numbers.

 ## safety

 `simd-json` uses **a lot** of unsafe code.